 Sometimes though, life happens.
-We purchase healthy food items then forget to use them.
+We purchase healthy fresh foods then forget to use them.
 Nothing can ruin your day faster than a rotten egg.

-In this article, we will discuss how to properly store eggs, how long they should last, and provide a few simple tricks to help you learn how to tell if an egg is good.
+In this article, we will discuss how to properly store eggs, how long a carton of eggs should last, and provide a few simple tricks to help you learn how to tell if an egg is still good.

 5 Easy Ways to Tell If an Egg Is Still Good